utshomax/postman-docs/src/pages/docs/sending-requests/authorization/atlassian.md

 * **Issuer** - A claim that identifies the service that issued the JWT token, and signed the header and payload with its private key.

 * **Audience** - A claim that identifies the intended recipient of the JWT token.
-To use an array of values as the audience, enter a comma-separated list of values.

 * **Key ID** - The identifier for the issuer's public key.
 This is used to verify the JWT token's signature.
 The key ID is a header parameter.

 * **Private key** - The issuer's private key that signed the JWT token.
-Select **Select File** to upload a private key in PKCS #8 or Base64 format, or paste your key in the text area.
+Select **Select File** to upload a private key in PKCS #8 or Base64 DER format, or paste your key in the text area.

 * Optional parameters: